uw-ssec/grs-onboarding/README.md

   - For absences, general questions, and non-GH communication.
   - Use `ssec_ra` and given project channels.
 - Google Calendar​
   - Only for vacation and reserving meeting rooms in the Studio​.
+If you would like to schedule a meeting room in the Studio, please ask your mentor.
+   - Any vacation/large absences can be sent to Anshul.
 - Either Outlook or Gmail is fine as an email client.
   - Please send and accept email invites for calendar events.